 From gas stations to repair shops, automotive businesses face a high risk of customer injuries and property damage.
-A visitor could slip on the floor of a repair shop, or a mechanic could accidentally damage a customer’s car while moving it.
+A visitor could slip on a wet floor in your shop, or a mechanic could accidentally break a customer's phone or other item.

 This policy provides liability coverage related to: